JohnXLivingston/peertube-plugin-livechat/prosody-modules/mod_pubsub_peertubelivechat/README.md

 This module is entended to be used in the peertube-plugin-livechat project.

 For each MUC room, there will be an associated pubsub node.
-This node in only accessible by the ROOM moderators.
+This node in only accessible by the ROOM admin/owner.

 This node can contains various objects: